NixOS/rfcs/rfcs/0125-bootspec.md

 - Create and package the backwards compatibility synthesizer as a standalone tool.
   A version of it already exists, but it is not standalone.
 - Generate the bootspec files as part of building the system closure.
-- Update the bootloader backends to use bootspec as its primary source of installation data.
+- Update the bootloader backends to use bootspec as their primary source of installation data.
 - Implement a NixOS module which supports external bootloader tooling.

 # FAQ